wp-plugins/bulletproof-security/readme.txt

  .htaccess security code that protects your website against XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts.
  Add any additional security filters or other .htaccess code to your Master .htaccess files or your currently active .htaccess files using the built-in .htaccess File Editor.
 The BulletProof Security Master .htaccess files contain help info and additional options within the the .htaccess files themselves. htaccess files can do a lot of neat things besides just providing website security protection.
+As of version .46.9 you can now also add any custom code to the Custom Code feature.
+Your custom .htaccess code will be saved to your WP DB permanently until you delete it.
+Please view the Read Me Help button in Custom Code for specific details.

 = Does the BulletProof Security Plugin create or write the .htaccess files? =